5-Alpha-Reductase Inhibitors

 Effect of renal impairment No adjustment required as faecal excretion increases commensurate to the decrease in urinary excretion of metabolites No clinically significant accumulation

-• Occurs within the first months of therapy, after which time PSA levels stabilise to a new baseline
+• This effect occurs within the first months of therapy, after which time PSA levels stabilise to a new baseline

 • In patients treated with finasteride or dutasteride for six months or more, PSA values should be doubled for comparison with normal ranges in untreated men